Gradient Estimation with Discrete Stein Operators: Experiments

-In the second set of experiments we evaluate \method, Double CV, and ARMS~\citep{dimitrievzhou21} for more than two samples ($K = 3,4$).
-All these gradient estimators require a single evaluation of $f$ per sample and hence $K$ evaluations in total per training step.
-For $K=3$, we additionally compare with RELAX~\citep{Grathwohl2018} which needs three evaluations of $f$ per step. \cref{fig:dyn-nonlinear-K3} and \cref{tab:K2} demonstrate that \method outperforms the three previous methods and generally leads to the lowest variance.
-Although RELAX was often observed to have very strong performance in prior work~\citep{disarm2020,titsias2021double}, our results in \cref{fig:dyn-nonlinear-K3} suggest much larger gains can be achieved by using the same number of function evaluations in other estimators.
-In practice, one should prefer \method over RELAX because $f$ is typically expensive to evaluate.
+\para{$\boldsymbol{K=3}$} In the second set of experiments we compare RELAX~\citep{Grathwohl2018}, which uses three evaluations of $f$ per training step, with \method, Double CV, and ARMS~\citep{dimitrievzhou21} for $K = 3$. \cref{fig:dyn-mnist-nonlinear} (right) and \cref{tab:K2} demonstrate that \method outperforms the three previous methods and generally leads to the lowest variance.
+Although RELAX was often observed to have very strong performance in prior work~\citep{disarm2020,titsias2021double}, our results in \cref{fig:dyn-mnist-nonlinear} suggest that, for dynamically binarized datasets, much larger gains can be achieved by using the same number of function evaluations in other estimators.

-For all experiments mentioned above, we report the final training ELBOs in \cref{tab:K2} and test 100-sample bounds in \cref{tab:test} (Appendix).
-We also report the average running time in \cref{tab:time}.
-For $K=2$, \method is slightly slower than Double CV and DisARM because it requires $2d$ evaluations of $H$ and $H^\prime$ according to \cref{eq:h-avg}.
-While this results in some extra cost, the network parameterizing $H$ and $H^\prime$ takes only 2-dimensional inputs, produces scalar outputs, and is typically small relative to the VAE model.
-Hence, our estimator is still much faster than RELAX which needs three evaluation of $f$.
-Remarkably, even with one less evaluation of $f$, \method with $K=2$ achieves comparable or better results than RELAX on dynamically binarized datasets.
+For the experiments mentioned above, we report final training ELBOs in \cref{tab:K2}, test log-likelihood bounds in Appendix \cref{tab:test}, and binarized MNIST average running time in Appendix \cref{tab:time}.
+For $K=3$, \method has the best final performance in 5 out of 6 tasks and runtime nearly identical to RELAX.
+For $K=2$, \method has the best final performance for all tasks and is 1.5 times slower than Double CV and DisARM.
+We attribute the runtime gap to the Gibbs operator \cref{eq:gibbs-stein-operator} which performs $2d$ evaluations of the auxiliary functions $H$ and $H^*$ in \cref{eq:h-avg,eq:h-prime-avg}.
+While this results in some extra cost, the network parameterizing $H$ and $H^*$ takes only 2-dimensional inputs, produces scalar outputs, and is typically small relative to the VAE model.
+As a result, the evaluation of $H$ and $H^*$ is significantly cheaper than that of $f$, and its relative contribution to runtime shrinks as the cost of $f$ grows.
+To demonstrate this, we include a wall clock time comparison of our method with RLOO in \cref{app:wall-clock}.
+In this experiment we replace the two-layer MLP-based VAE with a ResNet VAE, where the cost of $f$ is significantly higher than the single-layer MLP of $H, H^*$.
+In this case, RODEO and RLOO have very close per-iteration time (0.025s vs. 0.023s).
+And RODEO achieves better training ELBOs than RLOO for the same amount of time.